-Included in the Sanctioned Event Package that O.R.A. send, is a Risk Management checklist.
+Included in the O.R.A.
+Sanctioned Event Package is a Risk Management checklist.
 It must be filled in before the tournament starts.
 Below is a list of some of the items and others to consider in your own tournament facilities checklist.

 - 1. Time Facilities are open.
 Notify all arena persons, concession attendants what times you will need the facilities open. - 2.
 Registration Room Can be designated area or a specific room. - 3.
-Dressing Rooms. for teams preferably 4, Make sure that rooms are kept clean. - 4.
+Dressing Rooms for teams preferably 4, Make sure that rooms are kept clean. (extras can be used for other gender players) - 4.
 Dressing Room Keys.
-Ask that they be kept at the registration desk. - 5.
-Referees Dressing Room.
+Ask that they be kept at the registration desk. - Referees Dressing Room.
 Need an adequate room for officials to dress in; ask for a secure room large enough to leave their equipment while not officiating on-ice. - 6.
 Adequate Spectator Seating. - 7.
 Timekeepers & Scorekeepers Area clock, lights, PA system, etc. working. - 8.
 Rink Markings.
 Make sure that they will be as required.
 You may want to ask if they will paint your logo on or near centre ice. - 9.
 Equipment.
 Rings, stopwatches, whistles, pens, heater (for scorers), extra sets of sweaters (in case of conflicts), and clipboards for scoresheets. - 10.
-Equipment Storage.
+Equipment Storage Optional.
 Ask if they can provide an area to leave equipment between games.
 This is difficult to control.
 Make sure that a warning is made very clearly that you cannot be held responsible.
 If all games are played at one arena this is very convenient.
 However, it is not a big problem if you cannot get a room and teams have to take their equipment with them. - 11.
 Communications.
+Between Arenas

-Between Arenas - 12.
-Tournament Charts & Scoreboards.
+- Tournament Charts & Scoreboards.
 Needed to keep everyone up-to-date at each site.
-Make sure that they are easy to read and understand. - 13.
-Hospitality Room.
+Make sure that they are easy to read and understand.
+Tie-breaker rules must be posted.
+Make sure that only trained persons post scores and do the tie breaking in one site only. - 13.
+Hospitality Room Optional.
 If possible provide a Hospitality Room available for volunteers/officials/dignitaries.
 This is great for arena supervisors, etc. who may not be able to leave the site. (see section on Hospitality) - 14.
 Skate Sharpening.
 If none available on site, you should provide a listing, handy for anyone who needs the service. - 15.
 Directional Signs.
 To registration, Sales areas, etc. - 16.
-St. John's Ambulance. or qualified First Aid personnel. - 17.
+St. John's Ambulance or qualified First Aid personnel Optional. - 17.
 Risk Management Checklist. - 18.
 Flooding Schedule.
 Make sure the coaches are advised before each game if and when there will be a flood.
 Many rinks start their floods at different times.
 A difference of five to eight minutes while short in time is enough to change the mood of a team, ready, or conversely not ready, to play at actual game time. - 19.
 Municipal Approval/Licenses.
 Make sure that you have checked to see if you need any municipal approval or license for sales, concessions, etc. - 20.
 Shot clocks available and working.